Layout optimization

 What is Layout in Web Design?

 Layout refers to how various elements on a webpage are arranged to facilitate user interactions.
-It encompasses not just visuals but also the cognitive load required to process information.
-A well-organized layout aids in guiding the user through content, highlighting essential features, and providing visual hierarchy.
+It encompasses not just visuals but also the Cognitive Load required to process information.
+A well-organized layout aids in guiding the user through content, highlighting essential features, and providing Visual Hierarchy.

 In web design, layout elements often include: